Basic Reproduction Explained

-As in all animals, the fusion of ovum and a sperm is how fertilization occurs.
+As in all animals, the fusion of the ovum and the sperm is how fertilization occurs.
 Then an embryo forms and develops into a new organism.
 The chicken is no exception; their eggs need to be fertilized in order to develop a chick.

 Roosters [males] have reproductive organs which produce sperms that are released during mating.
-The sperms enter the oviduct of the hen [female] and continues a nearly week long reproductive journey to meet the eggs.
-The sperms final destination is in the infundibulum.
+The sperms enter the oviduct of the hen [female] and continue a nearly week-long reproductive journey to meet the eggs.
+The sperm’s final destination is in the infundibulum.
 This is where they will wait about a week for the partially formed and unshelled eggs.
 If there is a yolk, the eggs are fertilized instantly.
 So, it’s safe to say you can expect fertile eggs seven to ten days after mating.

 Note: It is possible the hen may produce fertile eggs the following week as well.